SaraAlert/SaraAlert/docs/api/nbs-api-specification.md

   * `true` - Only monitorees under active monitoring are included.
   * `false` - Only monitorees not under active monitoring are included.
   * Omitted - Monitorees under active monitoring and monitorees not under active monitoring are included.
 * `caseStatus` - One or more of `confirmed`, `probable`, `suspect`, `unknown`, `not a case`.
-When this parameter is present, only monitorees for which one of the given values applies will be included in the response.
+When this parameter is present, only monitorees whose case status matches the given values will be included in the response.
 To pass multiple values, separate the values with commas, for example: `caseStatus=confirmed,probable`.
 When this parameter is omitted, monitorees of all possible case status values will be included in the response.
 * `updatedSince` - This parameter should be a date value of the form YYYY-MM-DD or YYYY-MM-DDThh:mm:ss+zz:zz.
-When this parameter is specified, only monitorees which have been updated since the time provided will be included in the response.
+When this parameter is specified, only monitorees whose information has been updated since the time provided will be included in the response.
 If the value is of the form YYYY-MM-DD, that is interpreted as YYYY-MM-DD:00:00:00+00:00, i.e. monitorees updated since the beginning of that day will be included in the response.

 Some example requests are shown below:
 * GET `[base]/api/nbs/patient?workflow=isolation&caseStatus=confirmed` - Get all monitorees in the Isolation workflow with a `confirmed` case status.
 * GET `[base]/api/nbs/patient?caseStatus=confirmed,probable&monitoring=false` - Get all monitorees with a `confirmed` or `probable` case status that are not under active monitoring.
 * GET `[base]/api/nbs/patient?updatedSince=2021-04-01&monitoring=true` - Get all monitorees under active monitoring that have been updated since the beginning of the day on April 1, 2021.

 The requesting application should set the `Accept` header to `application/zip`, as that is the format of the response.
 When unzipped, the response will contain XML files following the PHDC format, and each file is named by the ID of the monitoree it represents.
+The following Sara Alert data elements are included in the PHDC format:
+* ID
+* Updated At
+* Created At
+* Address 1
+* Address City
+* State
+* Zip
+* County
+* Primary Telephone Number
+* First Name
+* Middle Name
+* Last Name
+* Sex
+* Date of Birth
+* Race
+* Ethnicity
+* Assigned Jurisdiction
+* State/Local ID
+* Exposure Country
+* Exposure Location
+* Exposure Notes
+* Updated At for Monitoree's Symptomatic Assessments